Start-up coaching: the pro's and con's

 - Increased efficiency: Receiving start-up coaching helps you to focus and better prioritize your time, avoiding any stalls in progress.

 - Acquire knowledge: Coaching provides an invaluable opportunity to acquire knowledge for yourself and your business, and possibly gain access to topic-specific information and networks – which will be valuable for you in the future as well.

 Cons of start-up coaching

 - Financial investment: It is a time-investment and financial investment at start.
 These resources could also be well used in different ways.
 However, start-up coaching will help you learn and save time in the future – empowering you and allowing more efficient and conscious decisions to be made.

 - Disagreements can occur: You may disagree with your coach.
 That can happen.
 But it is your start-up, your business.
 You own it.
 You can be tenacious and disagree.
 Just ask critical and challenging questions.

-- The start-up coach may not be suited: It is important to have a good connection with the start-up coach at a person level – if you don’t, it may actually hamper or delay the process.
-It is OK to acknowledge that, make the best of it or, move away.
+- The start-up coach may not be a good match: It is important to have a good connection with the start-up coach at a person level – if you don’t, it may actually hamper or delay the process.
+It is OK to acknowledge that, make the best of it, or move away.
 In all cases, including when having a coach, make sure the way you present your company is in line with your own values and style.

-At Catalyze, we have been providing start-up and business coaching in the fields of Life Sciences & Health and Green & Sustainability for a number of years now.
+At Catalyze, we have been providing start-up and business coaching in the fields of Life Sciences and Sustainability for many years.
 This has helped (starting) companies to set their path, and gain access to finance and forward their business.
 When hiring Catalyze as your start-up coach you can always expect professionality, unbiased and unconditional advice on what we as a coach believe is the best for your company.
 You can reflect on this.
 And decide.

-This article was written by Patricia Celie, Ph.D., Principal Consultant Strategic & Business Consulting, at Catalyze.
+This article was written by Patricia Celie, Ph.D., Principal Consultant at Catalyze.